Movies Released February 3, 2017

 The story of an aspiring musician from Kaufman, Texas, who travels to Nashville with the lifelong dream of trying his hand at country music.
 By embodying the title character under prosthetic make up, actor Stephen Dorff successfully infiltrates Music City and takes his character on an authentic singer / songwriter journey.
 With the help of key allies on the ground, “Wheeler” converses with real people in real locations, with every musical number performed live.
 The line between reality and fiction blurs as Wheeler chases his dream in this touching tribute to old school country legends.

-Kris Kristofferson, Ryan Ross, Stephen Dorff, Audrey Spillman, Bobby Toberlin, Bart Herbison, Jim Ed Norton, Travis Meadows
+Stephen Dorff, Kris Kristofferson, Ryan Ross, Audrey Spillman, Bobby Toberlin, Bart Herbison, Jim Ed Norton, Travis Meadows

 Drama